CHARM-BDF/charmomics/backend/README.md

 To keep dependencies required for projects separate without changing global settings and packages we create isolated virtual environments for these projects.

-All packages necessary for Franklin development are installed into the `./backend/franklin_env/` virtual environment in the setup.sh script.
+All packages necessary for CHARMomics development are installed into the `./backend/charmomics_env/` virtual environment in the setup.sh script.

 To create this isolation we use the python virtual environment [venv](https://docs.python.org/3.11/library/venv.html).